GENIVI/meta-ivi/README.md

 > branch:   master
 > revision: 44c3f72684c5c920ce8af1da54a2268047342589

-Using the above git sha's and master meta-ivi, bitbaking gemini-image is known to work (the gemini-image build should be GENIVI 5.0 compliant).
+Using the above git sha's and master meta-ivi, bitbaking horizon-image is known to work (the horizon-image build should be GENIVI 6.0 compliant).

 For creating a specific GENIVI compliant image version, please make sure you git checkout the related meta-ivi branch and follow the build instructions